-- 1 Launch the Sentinel Control Center.

-- 2 Launch the Action Manager:

-- 3 Click 🕹 Add .

-- 4 To create an Action, select an existing Action plug-in from the available action types in the Action drop-down.
-Alternatively, you can import another plug-in by clicking the Add Action Plug-in button.
+- 1 Launch the Sentinel Control Center. - 2 Launch the Action Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Action Manager or click the interest in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Action Manager or click the ฒ.icon in the toolbar. - 3 Click P Add . - 4 To create an Action, select an existing Action plug-in from the available action types in the Action drop-down.
+Alternatively, you can import another plug-in by clicking the Add Action Plugin button